 * World-title fight

-Jose Luis Ramirez' professional boxing career spanned more than 16 years — from 1973 to 1990.
+Jose Luis Ramirez is a 65-year old retired Mexican professional boxer.
+He was born in Huatabampo, Sonora, Mexico on December 3, 1958.
+He is a former lightweight world champion.
+His professional boxing career spanned more than 16 years — from 1973 to 1990.

 Ramirez made his professional boxing debut against Mario Amparan at the age of 14 on March 25, 1973, defeating Amparan via 6th round TKO.
 He went on to win 20 more consecutive fights after the debut, which included 16 wins via stoppage.

 Ramirez has won two world titles at lightweight.
-For all the details about Ramirez' world title wins and defenses refer to "Jose Luis Ramirez World Titles".
+For all the details about Ramirez' world title wins and defenses refer to the "Championships" section below.

 Ramirez had a total of nine losses in his professional boxing career.

-Ramirez fought a total of 111 times during his professional career, which includes 9 world-title fights at two weight divisions — super-lightweight and lightweight.
+Ramirez fought a total of 111 times during his professional career, which includes 9 world-title fights at two weight divisions.
 These four fights are the highlight of his career.

 May 1, 1983: In his first world-title fight, Jose Luis Ramirez loses to Edwin Rosario via 12 round unanimous decision.
 He was fighting for the WBC (vacant) lightweight title.